mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: -Q, --quote-character

   Identifier quote character used in INSERT statements.
-Posible values are: BACKTICK, bt, ` for backtick and DOUBLE_QUOTE, dt, " for double quote.
+Possible values are: BACKTICK, bt, ` for backtick and DOUBLE_QUOTE, dt, " for double quote.
 Default: detect from metadata file if possible, otherwise BACKTICK

 .. option:: --local-infile